tundish/blathnaid/blathnaid/book/chapters.rst

 ----------

 Then Krol caught sight of Jack’s Trivet and thoughtfully traced the shape of one spoke with a thin bony finger.
-“Do you know what this one is?,” he asked.
+“Do you know what this one is?” he asked.

 Jack couldn’t fathom what he meant.